cmwoods/git-tfs/doc/commands/clone.md

 `git-tfs` didn't receive any explicit testing for cloning on a network share and there are known reports like [Issue 1373](https://github.com/git-tfs/git-tfs/issues/1373) where cloning/fetching a shelveset didn't work when the clone was done on a network share.

+.gitattributes support is currently limited to line endings only.
+Clean and smudge filtering hooks are supported but neither libgit2 nor git-tfs will shell out to external programs on your behalf.

 ## Examples
 ### Simple